johnston9/shot-caller/TESTING.md

 - Use Case: Add a Shot<br>

-  1. Click on the "Add Shot" tab tab on the Shotlist page and the "Add Shot" form opens.<br>
+  1. Click on the "Add Shot" tab on the Shotlist page and the "Add Shot" form opens.<br>
-  2. Input the fiels and add an sketch or image and submit. <br>
+  2. Input the fields e.g. "Subject = Jack" and add a sketch or image, e.g. "shotsketch" then submit. <br>
-  3. A Success |message displays and the Shot is added.
+  3. A Success message displays and the Shot is added.
-  4. Refresh the page and the Shot is ordered correctly and all the imputs display.<br>
+  4. Refresh the page and the Shot is ordered correctly and all the imputs display and the image "shotsketch" is added.<br>

 <p align="center"> <strong>Add the Inputs</strong></p>
 <h2 align="center">